 Q: How does the admission process work?

 Once completed, your application will be referred to your department for review.
 The admissions committee in your department will recommend either admission or denial.
 All final decisions are then issued by the dean.
+See the "APPLICATION DECISIONS" FAQ section for additional information.

 Q: When is the application deadline?